 When I first heard about black bean brownies I have to say I was a bit intrigued.
 I love food with a creative flare, especially those that have a healthy twist on things.
 It took me a while to finally give it a try but when I did I have to say I was shocked at how good it tasted (nothing close to black beans).
 This vegan black bean banana brownie recipe is my own version of flare.
 I promise you will love it.

 When I first made this recipe it was a total flop.
 It was so soft that you had to eat it with a spoon.
 Don’t get me wrong, it was still tasty but a little too gooey for my liking.
-After a couple of tries I got it right.
-What can I say, some recipes come out perfect but other take a few tries.
+After a couple of tries, I got it right.
+What can I say, some recipes come out perfect but others take a few tries.
 Luckily the flops are still enjoyable in our home.

 - 3 cups black beans (2 cans black beans)

 - 8–10 soaked dates

 - Preheat oven to 350 degrees F.

 - Make sure you’ve rinsed and drained your black beans.
 Add them to your food processor.

 - Add remaining ingredients (banana, coconut oil, cocoa powder, maple syrup, soaked dates and vanilla) and puree until smooth for about 3 minutes.
 Last add 2 tsp baking powder and pulse until blended thoroughly.

 - Pour the batter into a 9×9 square baking dish and smooth the tops with a spoon or your finger.

 - Optional: Sprinkle with crushed walnuts, pecans or chocolate chips.